← Back to Blog

 TL;DR: To secure GM supplier discounts in e-commerce, negotiate based on order volume, establish long-term partnerships, streamline purchase orders, and leverage competitive quotes to drive down costs while maintaining quality standards.
 Forthsource helps Shopify operators maximize supplier discounts by sourcing vetted factories, negotiating MOQs and pricing, and managing the entire purchase order lifecycle from factory communications to delivery.

-The original GM supplier discount worked on a simple premise: aggregate purchasing power translates to better unit economics.
-GM employees could access pricing typically reserved for fleet buyers because the automaker guaranteed volume.
-E-commerce merchants can replicate this approach by presenting suppliers with concrete forecasts and commitment levels.
+Volume-based pricing rests on a simple premise: aggregate purchasing power translates to better unit economics.
+A large, predictable buyer can access pricing a one-off buyer never sees, because the supplier can plan production around guaranteed volume.
+E-commerce merchants can use the same lever by presenting suppliers with concrete forecasts and commitment levels.

 When you approach a supplier, bring specific numbers.
 If you're currently ordering 500 units monthly at $12 per unit, calculate what happens at 1,000 units ($11 per unit) or 2,500 units ($9.50 per unit).
 Suppliers have fixed costs for production runs, quality control, and logistics.
 A larger, predictable order means they can optimize these costs and pass savings to you.